evlinos1/evlinos1.github.io/README.md

   <img src="">
 </p>
 <p>
-When this has been installed, on the same page under " Active Directory Domain Services" click the blue line that says " Promote this server to a domain controller".
+When this has been installed, on the same page under " Active Directory Domain Services," click the blue line that says " Promote this server to a domain controller".
 </p>
 <p>
   The new window should be titled "Deployment Configuration" where you will select the bullet point "Add a new forest", and name your Root domain name whatever you see fit, followed by ".local".
 Click "Next" when you are done.